MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/spf/manage/how-to-automate-a-runbook.md

 manager:cfreeman
 ---
 # How to Automate a Runbook from Service Provider Foundation
+>Apples To: System Center 2016

-Starting with Service Provider Foundation System Center 2016 you can configure Service Management Automation to use Service Provider Foundation.
+You can use Service Provider Foundation and Service Management Automation together to provide automated solutions for your tenants.
 For more information see the "Connect to the SMA web service" section of [Manage Web Services and Connections in Service Provider Foundation](../Manage/Manage-Web-Services-and-Connections.md).
-You can also invoke runbooks with the older invoke runbook scenario.
+You can also invoke runbooks with the older invoke runbook scenario that was included with System Center 2012.

 You can automate runbooks using Service Management Automation provided that you have configured the Service Management Automation to use Service Provider Foundation by using the Set\-SCSPFEventRegisration and Get\-SCSPFEventRegistation cmdlets, as shown in the following example.